vic-ma/howtodismantle.github.io/_posts/2025-06-13-Digital-Walkaround-Inspections-Part-I-How-to-Build-an-Audit-App.md

 | - | - |
 | `TS` | A time stamp of when the audit was started.
 This column is the table's primary key.
 | `Name` | The name of the audit.
 This matches the name used in the audit definition tables (e.g. CNCSA1 for our CNC safety audit).
 | `State` | The completion status of the audit.
 This is either `A` for active, or `D` for done.
-This column is automatically set to `D` when all the audit's steps all have a `State` of `D` (in the `AuditItem` table).
+This column is automatically set to `D` when each of the audit's individual steps have a `State` of `D` (in the `AuditItem` table).

 ### The `AuditItem` table

-The `AuditItem` table stores data about each step of every audit run.
+The `AuditItem` table is a list of every step in every audit run.
 It contains one row for each step, for each audit run.

 ![image](/assets/2025-06-13/040.png)